transcend-information/Linux-SMARTQuery/README.md

-# Linux-NVMeSMARTQuery
+# Linux-SMARTQuery

 Introduction
 -------------------------
-This sample code demonstrates how to extract NVMe SMART / Health Information Log from the an NVMe solid state drives (SSD) in Ubuntu.
+This sample code demonstrates how to extract  SMART / Health Information Log from the a solid state drives (SSD) in Ubuntu.
 The Get Log Page command be used to retrieve the following logs:

 02h - SMART / health information